huntyGwell/chess/notes.md

 # TO DO:
 - implament the toString method chess moves class
+    - done
 - write movePices()
 - kay I have gotten the first chunk of tests working I need to figure out how to write the above function and move on
+- run more test and keep chugging along!!